Generalized Composition via Nerves: Models and Algebra: Constructing truncations of models

 \subsection{Truncated subcomplexes of $\MC{S}$}

-The models of $(n,i)$-composers described in section \ref{nisolution} were based on certain $n$-truncated subcomplexes of $\MC{S}$.
-In this section we will show that such subcomplexes occur by developing some methods to produce them. \MS
+The models of \NICOMP{n}{i}s described in section \refpage{nisolution} were based on certain $n$-truncated subcomplexes of $\MC{S}$.
+In this section we will show that such subcomplexes occur by developing some methods to produce examples of them. \MS

 Given a non-empty relation $R \SBS \PLIST{V}{n}$, we may associate to $R$ a specific \SBSI\ $n$-simplex denoted $y^R$ (defined below) from which $R$ may be recovered.
-The goal is to find enlargements $\bar{R}$ of $R$ such that the $n$-truncated subcomplex generated by $y^{\bar{R}}$ (i.e. the subcomplex consisting of all simplicial images of $y^{\bar{R}}$) satisfies the conditions for it to be the $n$-truncation of an $(n,i)$-composer.
+The goal is to find enlargements $\bar{R}$ of $R$ such that the $n$-truncated subcomplex generated by $y^{\bar{R}}$ (i.e. the one consisting of all simplicial images of $y^{\bar{R}}$) satisfies the conditions for it to be the $n$-truncation of an \NICOMP{n}{i}.

 We denote the $n$-truncated subcomplex generated by $y^{\bar{R}}$ by $\MC{S}[y^{\bar{R}}]$. \MS